 Ombudsman of Catalonia (Spain)

 The Catalan Ombudsman’s role is to handle the complaints concerning the public administration.
-The Ombudsman seeks to ensure the proper functioning of the Catalan Government (Generalitat) and local administrations, such as local councils, provincial governments or county councils.
-The Office also has the mandate of supervising private companies that provide services of public interest, such as electricity, telephony, water, gas, the post, etc. Elected through a majority vote by the Catalan Parliament, the Ombudsman is politically independent and acts with objectivity, freedom of criteria and independence.
+The Ombudsman oversees the proper functioning of the Catalan Government (Generalitat) and local administrations, such as local councils, provincial governments or county councils.
+It also has the mandate to supervise private companies that provide services of general interest, such as electricity, telephony, water, gas, postal services, etc.

-In December 2008, and pursuant to the terms of the Statute of Autonomy of Catalonia, the new Catalan Ombudsman Act was ratified as a law for the basic development of the Statute.
+In July 2006, Catalonia's new Statute of Autonomy was approved, strengthening the institution and giving it more powers.
+In December 2009, and pursuant to the terms of the Statute of Autonomy of Catalonia, the new Catalan Ombudsman Act was ratified as a basic law for the development of the Statute.

 Click here for further information on the Catalan Ombudsman’s Office.

 KEY INFORMATION ON THE LANGUAGE SITUATION IN THIS COUNTRY/REGION